att/netarbiter/sds/install-kubeadm/README.md

 #
 #   - If you install K8s on AWS or GCE, you may encounter a nameserver issue with Calico [1].
 #     Different from Calico (based on L3), Flannel (based on L2)  works without any additional
 #     configuration.
-You can use flannel by:
+Instead of Calico, you can use flannel by:
 #     ./install-masternode-flannel.sh <kubernetes-version>

 # To check if your master node is "Ready"